ibm-cloud-docs/watsonxdata/analyze_optimizer.md

    * Time since last analysis: Select this checkbox and provide the period (in days or months) to get the list of records processed during the specified period.

 1. Click the **Collect statistics** button.
 The **Collect statistics** page opens with the schemas and tables associated with the Presto (C++) engines.
 Select the tables and click **Create jobs** to create statistics for tables.

-1. You can also use the overflow menu next to each catalog on the **Query Optimizer Manager** page to initiate the creation of statistical data for the tables within the selected catalog.
+   You can also use the overflow menu next to each catalog on the **Query Optimizer Manager** page to initiate the collection of statistical data for the tables within the selected catalog.
+   {: note}

 ## View the status of the statistical jobs
 {: #qry-sts}